Malware scanner for the car

 As consistent and structured as the security experts are, as creative are the hackers.
 Attacking the keyless entry systems of various manufacturers has long been part of the standard repertoire of a good hacker.
 Further points of attack are, for example, the increasing number of direct connections between control units and backend servers.
 These control units, which, for example, enable the opening of doors or control the ignition in car-sharing vehicles, could be tricked by weak encryption or missing certificates with interposed cellular connections working on behalf of the hacker.
 A still little-known point of attack is targeted by counterfeit components.
 Once installed, they work on behalf of the hacker, not the driver.
 This is achieved by means of copied and adapted firmware, which makes the system believe that the component is genuine.
 With physical access to the CAN bus, far more frightening scenarios could be imagined.

 In A Nutshell

 - Penetration Testing: Embedded, Cloud & Operational Technology

 - Defense against Replay Attacks

 - Defense against Sniffing & Spoofing

 Dr. Christoph Winkler

 Cyber Security Expert

-However, ESG Mobility continues to work on solutions to ensure security in vehicles and protect them from attacks.
-The expertise of ESG Mobility specialists is demonstrated in the "In A Nutshell" area.
+However, Cognizant Mobility continues to work on solutions to ensure security in vehicles and protect them from attacks.
+The expertise of Cognizant Mobility specialists is demonstrated in the "In A Nutshell" area.
 Security-by-Design is no coincidence, but is based on experience, best practices and the necessary innovation.
 For the first time, vehicle security has thus achieved the status it urgently needs in the coming autonomous age.
 After all, despite all the new fancy features and entertainment functions, in the end it is always about the driver's trust in their vehicle.
 A trust that has been laboriously built up over many years and could be gambled away in a single incident.